EberlyODL/phys010sjv11/antimatter.md

-The stationary wave we have just discussed are important for most electrons in normal objects surrounding.
-Electrons move but they are restrained to stay within atoms or metals because of electric forces.
+The standing waves we have just discussed are important for most electrons in normal objects surrounding us.
+Electrons do move but, generally, they are restrained to stay within atoms or metals because of electric forces, and so they kind of behave like they are trapped in boxes.
 We will continue our study of electrons in conductors and semiconductors next week.
 It is the basis for many important technologies.

 We will conclude this week with a side story of what happens if we start moving electrons (or protons) at high speed (near speed of light).